 Like everything else, launching a podcast is simply a matter of taking the right steps, mostly in the right order.
 Eventually you’ll end up with a finished product, and if you plan ahead, that product has a better chance of being good.
-Now that I’ve got The Build Cycle podcast up and running with a solid number of downloads, it’s time I shared how I did it.
+Now that I’ve got The Build Cycle podcast up and running with a solid number of downloads, it’s time to share how I did it.
 Here’s how to launch your own podcast!

 0. Determine your podcast’s niche